gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 #### `formUpload`

 This method takes 2 parameters:
-* *name* the name of the form input, can be a plain `String`, a Gatling Expression Language `String` or a function.
+* *name* the name of the form input can be a plain `String`, a Gatling Expression Language `String`, or a function.
-* *filePath* the path to the file, can be a plain `String`, a Gatling Expression Language `String` or a function.
+* *filePath*, the path to the file, can be a plain `String`, a Gatling Expression Language `String`, or a function.

 [See above]({{< ref "#full-body" >}}) how Gatling resolves `filePath`.

 {{< include-code "formUpload" java kt scala >}}

 {{< alert tip >}}
-The MIME Type of the uploaded file defaults to `application/octet-stream` and the character set defaults to the one configured in `gatling.conf` (`UTF-8` by default).
+The MIME Type of the uploaded file defaults to `application/octet-stream`, and the character set defaults to the one configured in `gatling.conf` (`UTF-8` by default).
 Override them when needed.
 {{< /alert >}}

 ### Multipart